-Marginal note:Application for specified period — tour or competition
+Marginal note:Application for specified period — other activities

 (a) the name, address, telephone number, fax number and email address of the applicant and of the manufacturer if the applicant is not the manufacturer;

 (c) the transport classification issued by the country of origin;